Pengchengistaken/Pengchengistaken-ffmpeg_command_rtsp_to_rtmp_live_streaming/README.md

 # Pengchengistaken-ffmpeg_command_rtsp_to_rtmp_live_streaming
+* with this command, it will not invole your server/PC's GPU, so you can run it on low hardware config PC.
-Change "your-rtmp-live-streaming-address-and-access-key" to your application's address and acccess key.
+* Change "your-rtmp-live-streaming-address-and-access-key" to your application's address and acccess key.

 # for windows
 ```